 These workshops are to help researchers gain new communication skills and to think about gathering footage throughout their research journey so when it comes time to publicising the results (or how you got there), you already have multimedia at your disposal.

-This is a competitive application process – the best applicants will be selected based on the video concepts outlined in the application form.
+The workshops are free to attend, but the application process is competitive – the best applicants will be selected based on the video concepts provided in the application form.

 Learn how to how to shoot, edit and publish short videos on your devices – all via Zoom!